J&K: Toll in ambush on Army vehicles rises to four as another soldier dies, two injured

 At the same location, suspected militants had attacked a vehicle and killed Rajouri District and Sessions Judge VK Phool along with his friend and two police officials in December 2001.
 They were travelling from Rajouri to Poonch.

-Twenty-three people, including seven terrorists and nine security personnel, have been killed in Rajouri since January while 15 militants and five security personnel have been killed in Poonch, according to PTI.
+Twenty-three people, including seven militants and nine security personnel, have been killed in Rajouri since January while 15 militants and five security personnel have been killed in Poonch, according to PTI.

 According to The Indian Express, 19 soldiers have died at various locations in Poonch and Rajouri districts in the last eight months alone while 10 civilians have also been killed by suspected militants in the same period.